alekhMathew-goat/Design-E-Portfolio/README.md

 # Design-E-Portfolio

-Design-E-Portfolio is a web application implemented as an online portfolio for a Digital Design MYP e-portfolio submission.
+Gran-assist is a web application designed for a Digital Design MYP e-portfolio submission.
 It presents project work, user profile information, and request/feedback flows intended for review and demonstration purposes.

 ## Purpose